 VH allows developers to create, access, and manipulate data structures without having to know much about the data at compile time.
 Just names.
 A table name like "customers" and a field like "first_name".
 VH can execute an arbitrary query against a database and return the results you access by name.
 Or provide a JSON file at run time describing each table.
 Or provide connection information to award winning data stores such as MySQL, Postgres, and SQLite to retrieve a schema.

 There's no need to learn a new query language after you choose VH.
 Or even query dialect.
 VH's powerful Query Engine can parse both dialects and generate the results you expect.

 We've done the work of building a complex type system compatible (and tested) with multiple CPU architectures: ATOM, ARM, MIPS, x86, x86-64.
 All with minimal dependencies beyond the standard C runtime for the operating system of your choice.
 It'll run just about anywhere, from a "thing" to multi-core enterprise grade servers.

-The days schemas being compiled into source code are over for embedded devices...or mobile devices...or desktops...or servers.
-Can't leave anything out that can benefit from our work.
+The days of schemas (or specialized query languages) being compiled into source code are over for embedded devices...or mobile devices...or desktops...or servers.
+Especially in the C language.